mah0001/metadata-editor-docs-v2/documenting_microdata.md

 In addition to these sections specific to the DDI Codebook metadata standard, the Metadata Editor includes sections common to all data types: *External resources*, *Tags*, *DataCite*, *Provenance*, and (optional) *Administrative metadata*.

 The DDI-specific sections are described below.
-For instructions on sections common to all data types, refer to the **General instructions** chapter.
+For instructions on sections common to all data types, refer to the chapter **General instructions**.

 > The description of metadata elements provided below corresponds to the metadata elements included in the default template XXXX provided with the Metadata Editor.
 The list, the groupings, and the label of the elements may differ if you use a different template.